 What is ABA?

-- Language and Functional Communication: Communicating needs/wants to others
+• Increase Language, Teach Functional Communication: communicating needs/wants to others

 Program Information

 The Center for TLC's program provides one-on-one therapy in a center-based environment.
-Typical hours are either from 9am-12pm or 1pm-4pm Monday-Friday.
-Some evening hours are offered depending on the child’s age/skill level.
-Schedules may be modified based on the recommendations of the BCBA, pending the type of treatment that will be most effective.
+Typical hours are either from 9am-12pm or 1pm-4pm, Monday-Friday.
+Some evening hours are offered depending on the child’s age and whether or not they attend school.
+Schedules may be modified based on the recommendations of the BCBA (Board Certified Behavior Analyst), pending the type of treatment that will be most effective.
 Each child will be assessed using a language/educational-based assessment tool, depending on the child’s needs.
-Goals are developed based on skills deficits, which are the focus of the 1:1 therapy sessions.
-Group skills are also emphasized to increase social/peer interactions, as well as attention to tasks in a group (rather than 1:1) environment.
+Goals are developed based on skills deficits, as well as child and family needs, which are the focus of the 1:1 therapy session.
+Group skills are also emphasized to increase social/peer interactions, as well as attention to tasks in a group (rather than only 1:1) environment.

 Staff